This is the page of the task 11 @SemEval2023 on Learning with Disagreements Le-Wi-DI, 2nd edition

 - Alexandra N Uma, Connex One, UK

-Communication
+๐๐ Communication

-Join our google group.
-Weāll keep you updated with the news about the task.
 Contact us directly, if you have further inquiries.
+Our google group with news about the task.
 Follow us on Twitter, for news about learning with disagreements and more!